khushiyadav2022/Accenture-Internship-Project/README.md

 ![](https://companieslogo.com/img/orig/ACN_BIG-3a6289fb.png?t=1633439499)

 # About Project
 Social Buzz, a rapidly expanding technology unicorn, requires swift adaptation to its global operations.
-To address this need, Accenture has initiated a 3-month Proof of Concept (POC) centered around the following objectives:
+To address this need, Accenture has initiated a 3-month Proof of Concept (POC) centered around the following objectives

 - Conducting an audit of Social Buzz's big data practices
 - Providing recommendations for a successful initial public offering (IPO)